waseemhnyc/MRF-SDN/Linux-Installation/README.md

 ### Linux Commands

 There are a few Linux Terminal commands that everyone should know.
-First open a terminal screen.
-When a terminal screen is first open it is in the home directory of the computer.
+First open a terminal window.
+When a terminal window first open it is in the home directory of the computer.

-To move from one folder or directory to the next you use the command:
+To move from one folder or directory to another you use the command:

-		$ cd
+		$ cd {directory_name}

 cd or change directory allows you to move to other directories.